determined-ai/determined/docs/model-dev-guide/optimize-training.rst

 ###########

 Optimizing a model's performance is often a trade-off between accuracy, time, and resource requirements.
 Training deep learning models is a time and resource intensive process, where each iteration can take several hours and accumulate heavy hardware costs.
 Though sometimes this cost is inherent to the task, unnecessary resource consumption can be caused by suboptimal code or bugs.

-Achieving optimal model performance requires an understanding of how your model interacts with the system's computational resources.
+Thus, achieving optimal model performance requires an understanding of how your model interacts with the system's computational resources.

 Profiling collects metrics on how computational resources like CPU, GPU, and memory are being utilized during a training job.

-It can reveal patterns in resource utilization that help identify performance bottlenecks and pinpoint areas of the code or pipeline that are causing slowdowns or inefficiencies.
+It can reveal patterns in resource utilization that indicate performance bottlenecks and pinpoint areas of the code or pipeline that are causing slowdowns or inefficiencies.

 Profiling a training job can be instrumented at many different layers, from generic system-level metrics to individual model operators and GPU kernels.
 Determined provides a few options for profiling, each targeting a different layer in a training job at various levels of detail:

 -  :ref:`Determined system metrics profiler <how-to-profiling-det-profiler>` collects general system-level metrics and provides an overview of hardware usage during an experiment.